jgerstmayr/EXUDYN/docs/RST/Examples/ObjectFFRFconvergenceTestBeam.rst

    #%%+++++++++++++++++++++++++++++++++++++++++++++++++++++
    if True: #needs netgen/ngsolve to be installed to compute mesh, see e.g.: https://github.com/NGSolve/ngsolve/releases
-       import sys
-       #adjust path to your ngsolve installation (if not added to global path)
-       sys.path.append('C:/ProgramData/ngsolve/lib/site-packages')

        import ngsolve as ngs
        from netgen.geom2d import unit_square